eduvpn/documentation/API.md

 the session expires, as obtained from the `Expires` HTTP response header part of the `/connect` call response.

-When the user clicks the "Renew" button the following MUST happen in this
+When the user clicks the "Renew Session" button the following MUST happen in this order:
-order:

 1. Call `/disconnect`;
 2. Delete the OAuth access and refresh token;